Tumlinh/Mineguard/README.md

 ```

 ### Use cases
-+ You are fed up getting repeatedly killed by mobs
++ You are fed up with getting repeatedly killed by mobs
 + You want to defend or restrict access to a place
 + You want to lead an army on the battlefield against other players